vawklee/vlee3645-tracker/README.md

 - change sidebar widths and heights to vw and vh, more responsive
 - dropshadow for items
 - floating action button for showing the form
+- displaying form css is not working currently

 ## Method of approach
 1. Worked on creating basic HTML layout